jimmale/gobraviacontrol/README.md

 # gobraviacontrol
-An Unofficial GoLang API For Sony Bravia Professional Displays
+An Unofficial GoLang API for Sony Bravia Professional Displays

-This library is unaffiliated with Sony, not supported by Sony, and not endorsed by Sony.
+This library is not affiliated with Sony, not endorsed by Sony, and not supported by Sony.

 Please see the [LICENSE file](LICENSE).